feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### 4.2.
 Consume features via HTTP API from Serverless Feature Server

-if you don't want to add the Feast Python SDK as a dependency, or your feature retrieval service is written in a non-Python language, Feast can deploy a simple feature server on serverless infrastructure (eg, AWS Lambda, Google Cloud Function) for you.
+If you don't want to add the Feast Python SDK as a dependency, or your feature retrieval service is written in a non-Python language, Feast can deploy a simple feature server on serverless infrastructure (eg, AWS Lambda, Google Cloud Function) for you.
 This service will provide an HTTP API with JSON I/O, which can be easily used with any programming language.